Applied Geodynamics Laboratory

 Research Methodology

 Dan Schultz-Ela led AGL's one-man finite-element program from 1989-2004.
 The program lay idle for several years before being restarted in 2009 by Gang Luo, Maria Nikolinakou, and more recently Mahdi Moghadam.
-Models are investigating stresses and fluid pressures adjacent to and beneath salt structures.
+We use geomechanical models to investigate stresses and fluid pressures adjacent to and beneath salt and shale structures, and also internal structures in salt.
 In contrast to former studies that used elastic constitutive laws to represent sediments, our current models are simulating poro-elastoplastic soil-mechanics rheologies to provide more realistic approximations to natural systems.

 Large-scale seismic-based geologic studies began in 1998.
-In these studies, Martin Jackson and Mike Hudec use concepts developed in other parts of the AGL research program to analyze salt-tectonic processes of entire salt basins or large parts of those basins.
-These studies are based on 2-D and 3-D seismic data, borehole data, geologic maps, gravity and magnetic maps, and previously published information.
-As of 2014, studies have been completed or are underway in the Kwanza Basin (Angola), Lower Congo Basin (Gabon), northern Gulf of Mexico (USA), southern Gulf of Mexico (Mexico), Mauritania, Santos Basin (Brazil), and Precaspian Basin (Kazakhstan).
+In these studies, AGL scientists use concepts developed in other parts of the AGL research program to analyze salt-tectonic processes of entire salt basins or large parts of those basins.
+These studies are based mostly on 3-D seismic data.
+As of 2023, studies have been completed or are underway in the Kwanza Basin (Angola), Lower Congo Basin (Gabon), northern Gulf of Mexico (USA), southern Gulf of Mexico (Mexico), Mauritania, Santos Basin (Brazil), Precaspian Basin (Kazakhstan), North Sea (offshore Norway), and the Eastern Mediterranean (offshore Cyprus).

 University of Texas at Austin